Skip to main content

 Lokalise automatically checks spelling and grammar in the editor as you upload or update the translation strings.
 If a spelling or grammatical error is found, a small orange icon will appear to the right of the translation field.
 Click on this notification to learn about the detected issue.

-QA issue
+QA issues

 Enable quality assurance checks in the project settings.
 When a QA check is violated, you'll see a red icon next to the translation.
 Click on this icon to learn more about the detected issue.